fernandesi2244/N-Sync/README.md

-# Thunderbird-Meeting-Tracker
+# N-Sync

 ## Inspiration
 I was asked to create this app for my school because of the tedious sign-in process that was taking place every single time a teacher meeting occurred.
 All of the teachers had to wait to physically sign in to the meetings, significantly reducing the time management and potential productivity of the meeting.
-The Thunderbird Meeting Tracker is an app to help address that issue!
+N-Sync is an app to help address that issue!

 ## What it does
 Each teacher can create an account on the app, saving their personal information and meeting attendance history to the Back4App